G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: Experimental Evaluation

-To understand \name{}'s performance on image datasets, we perform comparative analysis between \name{} and DP-GAN on MNIST and Fashion-MNIST dataset\footnote{We are unable perform comparative study with PATE-GAN on image datasets because PATE-GAN does not report any results on images.}.
-We evaluate the generator by the 10-class classification accuracy of models trained on synthetic data and tested on real data (Table~\ref{tab:image}).
-The analysis is performed under two performance settings: $\varepsilon=1, \delta=10^{-5}$ and $\varepsilon=10, \delta=10^{-5}$. \name{} outperforms DP-GAN under both settings, and there is a more significant improvement for the setting with stronger privacy guarantee (i.e., $\varepsilon=1$).
-Specifically, we observe that DP-GAN fails to converge on the Fashion-MNIST dataset with $\varepsilon=1$.
-The synthetic records generated by DP-GAN under this setting are close to random noise while the model trained on \name{} generated data retains an accuracy of 51.74\%.
+\textbf{Image Datsets.} To understand \name{}'s performance on image datasets, we evaluate the \textit{data utility} and \textit{visual quality} of the generated images with \name{}, PATE-GAN, DP-GAN, and GS-WGAN on the MNIST, Fashion-MNIST, and CelebA datasets.
+The analysis is performed under two private settings: $\varepsilon=1, \delta=10^{-5}$ and $\varepsilon=10, \delta=10^{-5}$.

+For the data utility, We report the \textbf{classification accuracy} of the synthetic data in Table~\ref{tab:image}. \name{} outperforms baselines under both settings, and there is a more significant improvement for the setting with a stronger privacy guarantee (i.e., $\varepsilon=1$).
+Specifically, we observe that on the Fashion-MNIST dataset the synthetic records generated by DP-GAN under this setting are close to random noise, while the model trained on \name{} generated data retains an accuracy of 58.12\%.

-\textbf{Analysis on the Number of Teachers.} \name{} benefits from having more teacher discriminators because, with more teachers, the noise added to the votes will have less influence on the final results.
-However, this benefits diminishes as the training set for each teacher model gets smaller with the increasing number of teachers. \teachers{} presents a quantitative analysis on the results.
+To demonstrate the scalability of our algorithm, we also conduct experiments on the high-dimensional face dateset CelebA.
+The synthetic data generated by \name{} is highly utility-preserving, while DP-GAN can barely converge given the high-dimensionality of the data.
+Particularly, even with the strict privacy budget $\varepsilon = 1$, the accuracy of the generated data by \name{} on CelebA-Gender(S) is only around $10\%$ lower than the vanilla DC-GAN.
+Moreover, although the dimensionality of CelebA-Gender(L) is $4\times$ larger than CelebA-Gender(S), the accuracy of both datasets is very close, which again demonstrates the scalability of \name{}.

+To better understand different generative models, we evaluate the visual quality of the generated image data, though it is not the main focus of the differentially private data generator.
+In particular, we visualize the generated DP images in \Cref{fig:img}.
+We also provide an quantitative analysis based on \textbf{Inception Score} for G-PATE and baselines in Table \ref{tab:visual}. \name{} can consistently generate better images than baselines when $\varepsilon=1$, for which GS-WGAN does not converge, which demonstrates the superiority of \name{}.
+When $\varepsilon=10$, \name{} achieves the best performance on the high-dimensional face dataset CelebA. {Although GS-WGAN has better visual quality on MNIST and Fashion-MNIST when $\varepsilon=10$, \name{} has the best data utility across different settings and datasets, which suggests that the data utility and visual quality are two orthogonal metrics, and it would be an interesting future direction to improve the visual quality.} More evaluation details and evaluation of \textbf{Fréchet inception distance (FID)} can be found in Appendix \ref{appendix:visual}.